vuongducphuong/documentation/content/applications/websites/livechat/responses.rst

 Commands and canned responses
 =============================

-In the Odoo *Live Chat* application, *commands* allow the user to perform specific actions both inside the chat window, and through other Odoo applications.
+In the Leansoft *Live Chat* application, *commands* allow the user to perform specific actions both inside the chat window, and through other Leansoft applications.
 The *Live Chat* app also includes *canned responses*.
 These are customized, pre-configured substitutions that allow users to replace shortcut entries in place of longer, well-thought out responses to some of the most common questions and comments.